June 30, 2022

 Welding fumes could produce lead exposure, which could cause harmful health effects.

 Welders are vulnerable to a variety of hazardous chemicals while on the job, such as arsenic and hexavalent chromium.
-One of the most common chemicals is lead, which could have debilitating health effects, if employers do not take the necessary precautions to protect their workers’ health.
+One of the most common and dangerous chemicals is lead, which could have debilitating health effects and cause lead poisoning if employers do not take the necessary precautions to protect their workers’ health.

 Workers are at risk for coming into contact with lead oxide fumes if they are performing activities related to either welding or cutting lead-bearing alloys or metals that may be coated in lead-based paint, according to the American Society of Safety Engineers (ASSE).
 Employers who are negligent about safeguarding their workers from lead exposure are likely to be fined by the U.S. Occupational Safety and Health Administration (OSHA).